bluecough/FMC-route-copy/README.md

 ## Step 4
 $ python3 ./FMC-route-copy -dtf

 Dumps the routes to a file where the script ran ('fmc-route-output.txt').
-You can manipulate it by removing some etc.
+You can manipulate it by removing some routes, etc.

 ## Step 5
 $ python3 ./FMC-route-copy -l containerUUID